Ukad appeals against Benn doping ruling

 Last updated on .From the section Boxing

-UK Anti-Doping has appealed against a decision to lift Conor Benn's suspension from boxing.
+UK Anti-Doping and the British Boxing Board of Control have appealed against a decision to lift Conor Benn's suspension from boxing.

-Benn, 26, failed two voluntary tests for female fertility drug clomifene before his cancelled October bout with fellow Briton Chris Eubank Jr.
+Benn, 26, failed two voluntary tests for female fertility drug clomifene before his cancelled October bout with Chris Eubank Jr.

-He was suspended by UK Anti-Doping (Ukad) in March but the independent National Anti-Doping Panel lifted that sanction following a hearing.
+UK Anti-Doping issued a suspension in March; the independent National Anti-Doping Panel lifted it after a hearing.

 Benn reacted by saying he was "disappointed" to learn of the appeal.